Eknath Shinde: Chief Ministership (2022-2024)

+Deputy Chief Ministership (2024 - present)

 Personal life

-Shinde is married to Lata Shinde.

-On 2 June 2000, their son Dipesh (aged 11) and daughter Shubhada (aged 7) went boating in a lake near their native village in Maharashtra.
-The boat overturned and both the children died by drowning.
-Shinde went into depression for several months.
+On 2 June 2000, their son (aged 11, born 1989) and daughter Shubhada (aged 8, born 1992) went boating in a lake near their native village in Maharashtra.
+The boat overturned, and both children died by drowning.
+Shinde went into a period of depression for several months.
 Anand Dighe provided emotional support to Shinde and entrusted him with greater responsibility in order to keep his mind occupied and away from depression.

-Their surviving child, Shrikant Shinde, is an orthopaedic surgeon who has also been the elected Member of Parliament to the Lok Sabha from the Kalyan constituency since 2014 (re-elected in 2019).
+Their surviving child, Shrikant Shinde, is an orthopaedic surgeon who has also been the elected Member of Parliament to the Lok Sabha from the Kalyan constituency since 2014 (re-elected in 2019 and 2024).

 Popular culture

 Dharmaveer, a 2022 Indian Marathi-language biographical drama film by Pravin Tarde, covered Anand Dighe and Eknath Shinde's life.
-Kshitij Date played the role of Eknath Shinde.
+Kshitish Date played the role of Eknath Shinde.
 Eknath Shinde has a starring role in Dharmaveer as one of Dighe’s most loyal foot soldiers.

+In September 2024, sequel called Dharmaveer 2 was launched in which Eknath Shinde played a last scene cameo before the end of the film.